inbo/flandersqmd/README.md

 # flandersqmd

-The goal of flandersqmd is to …
+The goal of `flandersqmd` is to provide a set of tools to create reports using the `flandersqmd` family of quarto extensions.

 ## Installation